 - Consider seeing an for an individualised exercise program.
 This is especially helpful if you have pain or limited movement.

 - Discuss with your doctor or diabetes educator the most appropriate areas of the body to inject your insulin, especially during exercise.

 Diabetes, exercise and foot care

-People with longstanding diabetes or those who have consistently high BGLs are at higher risk of developing foot problems such as sores and infections.
-It’s important to know if you have nerve damage to your feet (called peripheral neuropathy) as this makes you more prone to problems such as ulcers.
+People who have had diabetes for a long time or those who have consistently high BGLs are at higher risk of developing foot problems.
+If you have nerve damage to your feet (called peripheral neuropathy) this makes you more prone to injury and to problems such as foot ulcers.

 You can prevent foot injuries and infections by:

 - wearing well-fitting socks and shoes – check that shoes are long enough, wide enough and deep enough

 - wearing the right shoe for the activity you are doing

 - inspecting your feet daily

 - having annual foot checks by a podiatrist